 From hurricanes and tornadoes to blizzards and heat waves, extreme weather can be deadly.
 Storms can arise suddenly and an important part of staying safe is being prepared.
-If you have hearing loss, emergency, or weather preparedness tips for people with hearing loss have a few extra challenges to make sure you stay on top of information and can communicate with others, even when the going gets rough.
+If you have hearing loss, emergency, or weather preparedness tips for people with hearing loss have a few extra challenges.
+Make sure you stay on top of information and can communicate with others, even when the going gets rough.

 Get Smart Alerts

-Alternative alarm and alert systems exist for people with hearing loss, some as close as your pocket.
-People with hearing loss have long relied on vibrating alarm products that alert you to danger even when you may not be able to hear the sound of a warning.
-For safety, many people with hearing loss use “bed shakers” – vibrating alarms that go off when smoke or CO2 is detected.
+Alternative alarm and alert systems exist for people that are hard of hearing, some as close as your pocket.
+People with hearing loss have long relied on vibrating alarm products that alert you to danger.
+Many people with hearing loss use bed shakers vibrating alarms that go off when smoke or CO2 is detected.

-Getting weather alerts that vibrate your cell phone are a good first step in being prepared for a severe weather incident.
-Your cell phone is a flexible and important tool in picking up regional weather alerts and warnings, and communicating in times of trouble, so keep your phone sufficiently charged and signed up for alerts.
+Ensuring your weather alerts vibrate your cell phone is a good first step.
+Your cell phone is a flexible and important tool.
+It picks up regional weather alerts and warnings and communicating in times of trouble.
+So, keep your phone sufficiently charged and signed up for alerts.

-If you live in an area where severe weather is a common occurrence, you may want to equip yourself with an accessible emergency radio, such as the Special Needs NOAA Weather Radio.
-Emergency radios can be operated by solar power or hand cranking so they keep working even when the power goes out.
-For accessibility, the Special Needs NOAA Weather Radio features both visual and vibrating alerts, and emergency information is presented as text on a screen that corresponds to emergency broadcasts.
-The NOAA system is a national network that monitors severe weather and natural disasters to deliver up-to-the-minute information, as well as early alerts about developing severe weather.
+If you live in an area where severe weather is common, you may want to purchase an emergency radio.
+One example is the Special Needs NOAA Weather Radio.
+Solar power or hand crank emergency radios keep working even when the power goes out.
+It has visual and vibrating alerts.
+Also, emergency information is presented as text on a screen that corresponds to emergency broadcasts.
+The NOAA system is a national network that monitors severe weather and natural disasters.
+It delivers up-to-the-minute information, as well as early alerts about developing severe weather.

 Know What You Need

-An emergency kit should be part of every home and workplace, and it should include the basic supplies you may need if a situation cuts you and your area off from resources and electricity for a several days.
-Most emergency kits contain simple, non-perishable supplies like food and water, basic first aid and a flashlight or headlamp.
-If you live with hearing loss, your kit may have a few extra components.
+An emergency kit should be part of every home and workplace, and it should include the basic supplies you may need if a situation cuts you and your area off from resources and electricity for several days.
+Most emergency kits contain simple, non-perishable supplies like food and water, basic first aid, and a flashlight or headlamp.
+If you live with hearing problems, your kit may have a few extra components.

 First, if you wear hearing aids you will want to keep them working and have a way to protect them.
 Here are a few weather preparedness tips for people with hearing loss.
 Keep a small, durable container to protect your hearing aids when they aren’t in your ears.
 The container should be waterproof to keep them away from water, and rigid to keep them from being crushed.
 You also don’t want your hearing aids to run out of power.
 Store extra batteries or a portable power pack in your kit to help keep you running through any emergency.

-Even the best laid plans can run into trouble in an emergency.
-Many cell networks stay online even when power goes out in an area, so texting can be a part of your emergency plan.
+Even the best-laid plans can run into trouble in an emergency.
+Many cell networks stay online even when the power goes out in an area, so texting can be a part of your emergency plan.
 However, cell phone batteries die and cell towers and networks can get knocked out, so it is also important to have a non-digital way to communicate with others.
 That’s why it’s important for people with hearing loss to carry a pen and paper in case other methods of communication fail.
 Using a pen and paper means you can communicate clearly with those around you, even if your hearing aids and cell phone are not working.

-Want to be prepared for your life?
+Want to learn more?
 Whether or not severe weather hits your area, treating your hearing loss is a way to be ready for whatever life sends your way.
-Hearing Group can help you find hearing solutions that are a perfect fit for your ear -and your lifestyle.
+Hearing Group will help you find hearing solutions that are a perfect fit for your ear -and your lifestyle.

 Treating hearing loss isn’t something to wait on.
 Procrastinating on your hearing health makes it harder to adapt to treatment, so the time to make an appointment for your next hearing exam is now.
 Fortunately, Hearing Group knows hearing care inside and out, offering comprehensive hearing exams and hearing options tailored to your needs.
 Have questions?
 Give us a call today!